 - Baby’s first Michelangelo moment

-Baby may or may not be a budding artist, but the first time he takes to the walls with a crayon, sauce, or something more gross to express themselves, his art probably won’t be mural-ready yet.
-Have fun convincing him to stick to paper for a few years!
+Baby may or may not be a budding artist, but the first time she takes to the walls with a crayon, sauce, or something more gross to express herself, her art probably won’t be mural-ready yet.
+Have fun convincing her to stick to paper for a few years!